At what age should my child have their first eye exam?

 There are many reasons for poor school performance.
 Developmental and learning disabilities, AD/HD, Asperger’s and autism are just a few possible causes.
 Even if your child is diagnosed with one of these conditions, an eye exam to rule out vision problems is essential.
 Remember, approximately 80% of what a child learns comes through their visual system.
 A complete eye exam with dilated pupils is a key way to determine if your child’s visual system is doing it’s part.

-My child is complaining of difficulty seeing the board in school, what does that mean?
+My child is complaining of difficulty seeing the board in school.

 Myopia (nearsightedness) is a vision problem that manifests as difficulty seeing far away.
 This condition can come on at any age, but most commonly arises in late elementary school or early middle school.
 Correction of myopia is straightforward with glasses or contact lenses.